Ishihab/s3_static_web/README.md

 ## ⚠️ Important Reminders

-- Never commit `terraform.tfvars` with sensitive credentials
+- Never commit `terraform.tfvars` or `backend.tf` with sensitive credentials (they are gitignored)
+- Create your own `backend.tf` from `backend.tf.sample` if using remote state
 - Ensure your AWS credentials have sufficient permissions
 - CloudFront distributions incur charges even when idle
 - Review AWS pricing before deployment

 ## 🆘 Troubleshooting

-### Issue: Terraform init fails
+### Issue: Terraform init fails with backend errors
+**Solution**:
-**Solution**: Verify your remote backend S3 bucket and DynamoDB table exist and are accessible.
+- If using remote backend: Verify your S3 bucket exists and is accessible
+- If migrating state: Use `terraform init -migrate-state`
+- If working locally: Remove or don't create `backend.tf`

 ### Issue: Access denied errors
-**Solution**: Check your AWS profile permissions and ensure the IAM user has required policies.
+**Solution**: Check your AWS profile permissions and ensure the IAM user has required policies for S3, CloudFront, and IAM operations.

 ### Issue: CloudFront not serving content
 **Solution**: Wait 15-20 minutes for distribution deployment to complete.
 Check CloudFront console for status.